hesennov/DevIt-studio/README.md

 * [Contact](#contact)

 ## General Information
-In this demo project, you will find examples of our expertise in various areas of web development, including:
+In this demo project, you will find examples of our expertise in:
 - Front-end development and responsive web design
 - Component-based architecture
 - State management with React hooks